 AN ESTIMATOR NEEDS TO CHECK OUT THE ATTIC

 So, in general, make sure that your estimator actually gets up into the attic for about 10 minutes or so to get a good look at everything and take some photos.
 The estimator should go over the whole plan with you and tell you exactly what you need while also visually showing you.
-More than likely you’re not going to follow an estimator up into the attic in order to see what they’re talking about, so you have to take their word for it.
+More than likely, you’re not going to follow an estimator up into the attic in order to see what they’re talking about, so you have to take their word for it.
 However, make sure that they give you some photos and that the photos are trustworthy.

 SEAL ANY PENETRATIONS TO THE ATTIC

-Whenever we quote a customer for blown in insulation, we offer to both seal and insulate the area.
-We quote this as a package is because once there is a lot of blown in insulation in your way, it only makes it harder to actually seal up.
-In order to make sure that the blown in installation is the most effective insulator that it can be, we seal any penetrations into the attic using a Fonville spray that we install the morning of the blown in insulation job.
-This expands to fill any cracks or penetrations in the attic.
+Whenever we quote a customer for blown-in insulation, we offer to seal AND insulate the area.
+We quote this as a package because once there is a lot of blown-in insulation in your way, it only makes it harder to seal up.
+In order to make sure that the blown-in installation is the most effective insulator that it can be, we seal any penetrations into the attic using a Fonville spray.
+We install that the morning of the blown-in insulation job.
+The spray expands to fill any cracks or penetrations in the attic.

-Through our work, we have found that in The Villages, for example, can-lights are almost exclusively used to light lanais, and they are almost always unsealed and allow the air between the two spaces to mix one way some installation contractors mitigate.
-We install a cone above each can light, allowing the area to be sealed from the rest of the attic, and not be touched by the new blown in insulation.
+Through our work, we have found that in The Villages, can-lights are almost exclusively used to light lanais, and they are almost always unsealed and allow the air between the two spaces to mix one way some installation contractors mitigate.
+We install a cone above each can-light, allowing the area to be sealed from the rest of the attic, and not be touched by the new blown-in insulation.
 That’s not a bad way to accomplish the goal of sealing it, but it’s preferable to buy pre-sealed can-lights and install them to replace the existing can-lights in the space.

 SEALING THE ATTIC ENTRANCE POINT

-INSTALLING BAFFLED BETWEEN EACH TRUSS
+INSTALLING BAFFLES BETWEEN EACH TRUSS